Shahriar701/Graphql-Invoice-App/README.md

 # To run this project
-  -> After cloning from root path in cmd run
-  -> npm i
+  -> Clone project or if done already git pull from repo and from root path in cmd run -> npm i
   -> npm run start
   -> run node app.js

-  # From browser browse to http://localhost:4000/graphql
+  From browser browse to http://localhost:4000/graphql

-  # InvoiceItem collection is independent and are grouped by providing related invoiceId to each invoiceItem
+  InvoiceItem collection is independent and are grouped by providing related invoiceId to each invoiceItem

-  # From docs all queries and mutation structures are available for testing.
+  From docs all queries and mutation structures are available for testing.
 But few examples are provided below

-# login sample to generate token. copy and pass this to header for all mutations endloints
+-> login sample to generate token. copy and pass this to header for all mutations endloints mutation{
-mutation{
   login(email:"israt@email.com", password:"password")
 }

-# create user sample
+-> create user sample
 mutation{
   CreateUser(name:"some name", email:"someemail@email.com", password:"123456", age:15, department:"sells"){
     id